chanys/chanys.github.io/_posts/2023-1-2-techniques-to-enable-deep-nn.md

 title: Techniques to Enable Deep Neural Networks
 ---

+To train deep neural networks, we require techniques to stabilize training and reduce problems such as vanishing gradients.
+In this article, we discuss Skipped Connection and Layer Normalization.

 ## Skipped Connection

 One important technique that enables building very deep neural networks is Skipped connection (a.k.a residual connection).